Nupurpusha/News-Website/README.md

 ![image](https://github.com/user-attachments/assets/c400a85f-83b6-4b1a-864e-d478cc897fb1)

-A simple news website that allows users to search for news articles or browse through categories using a navigation bar.
-This project demonstrates how to integrate a news API to fetch and display articles dynamically.
+A news website that offers users the ability to search for news articles based on keywords or explore different news categories through an intuitive navigation bar.
+This project showcases the integration of the NewsAPI to dynamically fetch and display news articles, providing a seamless and interactive user experience.

 ---
 ## Features